Most Slack workspaces usually start with

-#random, and can grow from there.
-In the past, we’ve talked about the importance of channel naming conventions, which go a long way in helping teams improve their organization, discoverability, and transparency.
+#random channels, and grow from there.
+In the past, we’ve talked about the importance of channel naming conventions, which go a long way in helping teams improve their organization, discoverability and transparency.

 1. All aboard!

-For any office of more than a handful of people, consider renaming your
+For any office of more than a handful of people, consider creating an

-It’s great to create a policy for this too.
-Ask everyone to star the channel so it’s top of mind (and app).
+It’s great to create a policy for this, too.
+Ask everyone to star the channel, which moves it to the Starred section of their sidebar so it’s top of mind (and app).
 Consider limiting posting rights to only Slack admin accounts, or discourage people from posting unless it’s a company-wide announcement.
 Ask people to shift water cooler talk to

 #random or other socially focused channels designed for banter.